-- 1. Control and regulate the development of structures and of land use on jurisdictionally occurring wetlands which could contribute, if uncontrolled, to pollution of surface and ground water by wastewater or septic systems or toxic substances. - 2.
-Prevent unnecessary or excessive expense to the Town in providing and maintaining essential services and utilities as a result of inharmonious use of wetlands. - 3.
-Prevent the destruction of natural wetlands which provide flood protection and water storage, provide recharge of groundwater supply, and provide augmentation of stream flow during dryperiods. - 4.
-Encourage those uses that can be appropriately and safely located in wetland areas. - 5.
-Protect presently existing natural wetland wildlife habitats. - 6.
+- 1. Control and regulate the development of structures and of land use on jurisdictionally occurring wetlands and wetland buffers which could contribute, if uncontrolled, to pollution of surface and ground water by wastewater or septic systems or toxic substances. - 2.
+Prevent unnecessary or excessive expense to the Town in providing and maintaining essential services and utilities as a result of inharmonious use in or near wetlands. - 3.
+Prevent the destruction of natural wetlands which provide flood protection and water storage, provide recharge of groundwater supply, and provide augmentation of stream flow during dry periods. - 4.
+Encourage those uses that can be appropriately and safely located in or adjacent to wetland areas. - 5.
+Protect presently existing natural wetland wildlife habitats and adjacent buffers. - 6.
 Prevent damage to abutters' structures and properties.